Otis Bowen: Community involvement

 Bowen served on a number of committees and conferences, including the Education Commission of the States, and the President's Commission on Federalism.
 He was the chairman of the Paperwork Commission, Nursing Study Commission, and Medicare Study Commission.
 He also received various awards, including the George F. Hixson award from Kiwanis International.
 Bowen was a Lutheran and member of the American Medical Association, the American Legion, Veterans of Foreign Wars, Alpha Omega Alpha, Phi Beta Pi, Delta Chi, and Kiwanis.
 Bowen was also a fellow of the National Academy of Public Administration.

 The Bowen Center for Public Affairs was founded by Ball State University in honor of Bowen.
 He attended the Bowen Institute on Political Participation every year and provided a congratulatory address to the graduates of this two-day seminar.

-The Otis R. Bowen Museum, located on the campus of Bethel College, houses memorabilia and artifacts related to Dr. Otis Bowen's years as Governor of Indiana and Secretary of Health and Human Services.
+The Otis R. Bowen Museum, located on the campus of Bethel University, houses memorabilia and artifacts related to Dr. Otis Bowen's years as Governor of Indiana and Secretary of Health and Human Services.
 It also houses a copy of the Bust of Otis Bowen while the original is located in the Indiana Statehouse.